 The childminder has a suitable knowledge of child development and a confident attitude to self development.
-This has a positive impact on the care she provides for children.
-She is currently renewing her first aid certificate and has attended several relevant courses in childcare to improve her knowledge and understanding of how to protect children.
-She makes appropriate use of her time to support children and works efficiently with the other childminders and the assistant to give children appropriate support and individual attention.
+This has a positive impact on the care she provides for children as the childminder has attended several relevant courses in childcare to improve her knowledge and understanding of how to protect them.
+She makes appropriate use of her time to support children and works efficiently with the other childminders and the assistant to provide appropriate levels of individual attention.